Posted 24 Nov 2019

-Please submit a letter of interest, curriculum vitae with a record of research experience, and the names of three references before May 15, 2018, to https://recruit.ap.uci.edu/apply/JPF04581.
+Please submit a letter of interest, curriculum vitae which should include a record of research experience and the names of three references before December 9, 2019 to: https://recruit.ap.uci.edu/apply/JPF05858

 The Thompson Lab has an open position for a project scientist with expertise in cerebrovascular and systems biology with a focus on data analysis and coordination of large biological datasets.
 Candidate must have experience with modeling both Huntington’s disease and amyotrophic lateral sclerosis using iPSCs.
 The incumbent will be responsible for supporting several projects that focus on multicellular iPSC modeling of neurodegeneration and the neurovascular unit by coordinating and helping with strategic planning of projects objectives, and helping generate hypotheses based on data from multi-omic analyses of iPSC models.
 The incumbent will also be involved in training graduate students and postdoctoral fellows with multi-omic data sets and help with analysis and visualization of data sets for laboratory publications.
 The incumbent should also have expertise in analysis of single-cell and single-nuclei RNA-Seq data sets.
 Additionally, he or she will help lead collaborative efforts in design and implement of a large scale multicenter study on ALS by analyzing and integrating molecular, behavioral, and clinical data from ALS patients.
 He or she will also develop internal pipelines for experimental analysis, data generation/analysis, and will help to develop a web-based LIMS system.
 Incumbent is required to have strong public speaking ability and will be required to regularly organize and present scientific data at international conferences and collaborative meetings.